YuanLinStudio/CaiyunWeather/README.md

 ### Automatically choosing target

-Use `CYRequest.perform(completionHandler: @escaping (CYResponse?, DataSource, Error?) -> Void)` to perform your request by auto choosing target.
+Use `CYRequest.perform(completionHandler: @escaping (CYResponse?, CYRequest.DataSource, Error?) -> Void)` to perform your request by auto choosing target.
 That means, The local cached data will be fetched if the following 3 conditions are met:

 1. the local cached file exists with no decoding errors; and
 2. it is for the coordinate you are requiring (rounded to `%.4f`, about 100 meters in distance); and